sfomuseum/ios-label-whisperer/README.md

 * Better error handling and feedback if there are no matching accession numbers.

 * Think about actions (or Protocols) for things to _do_ with an accession number.
 For example, calling an API to get more information about an object.
 Maybe that doesn't belong here and maybe this just needs to be a plain vanilla package library, or framework, that hides a bunch of boiler-plate code with "a button" that returns accession numbers.
+As of this writing there is a ViewController for loading a web page for definition files that contain an `object_url` URI template.

+* Controls to refresh the definition files in the `data.bundle` folder (or equivalent) without the need to recompile the application.

 ## Help wanted